equinor/design-system/apps/figma-broker/README.md

 ## Usage

-Add an .env file in the root of the app with environment variables.
+1. Add an .env file in the root of the app with environment variables.
 Ask a developer in EDS Core for more information about this.

-Start the application with `pnpm start`
+1. Start the application with `pnpm start`
+1. Run commands from Commands.httpie by clicking the lines prefixed with ⚡ (requires the httpie vs code extension and a locally installed version of httpie)